JJ/docker-raku/README.md

 Images for all [Raku](https://raku.org) release from the beginning of 2020 [have been released](https://hub.docker.com/r/jjmerelo/raku/tags).

-They come on two flavors
+They come in two flavors

 * Regular, such as [2021.10](https://hub.docker.com/layers/jjmerelo/raku/2021.10/images/sha256-e48fc8148775ca9b81e73271caedb4700c80fff7ee7555363910bd77a8415fa6?context=explore).